 LinkedIn does actually have a dedicated jobs section.
 Employers post vacancies in the hope that a savvy jobseeker like you will come across them and turn out to be the ideal candidate.
 Click on the Jobs tab at the top of the homepage and you’ll be taken to a keyword search box as well as a list of suggested vacancies based on what your profile says.

 2. Complete your profile

 The more complete your LinkedIn profile is, the more jobs LinkedIn will be able to suggest for you.
 A complete profile obviously also appeals to people viewing it, as the reason they’re looking at it is to find out as much as they can about you.
-When a potential employer looks at your profile, they’ll be forming an opinion based on your tag line, summary box, and specialities.
+When a potential employer looks at your profile, they’ll be forming an opinion based on your tag line, summary box, and specialties.
 Your experience and education will most probably be important to them too, but you have more freedom in how you word those first three fields mentioned, so make the most of them.
-Also, right at the bottom there’s a field where you can put what you’re ‘interested in’.
+Also, right at the bottom, there’s a field where you can put what you’re ‘interested in’.
 This basically means you get to say what you’re on LinkedIn for and what people can approach you with.
 If you’re on LinkedIn to boost your job search, don’t be shy, select ‘career opportunities’!

 3. Join Groups

 You’ll get more traffic to your profile if people know you exist.
 One of the best ways to maintain a visible presence on LinkedIn is to join groups and take part in their discussions.
 If you join several groups in your chosen career field, chances are you will keep coming across a few people who are also in all those groups.
 People build up a rapport by contributing to one another’s discussions in their shared groups.
 You can even start discussions asking for advice related to your job search, such as recommendations for good vocational courses.